 The seventeenth day began with the usual assembly, which included a short talk by Class 9 students commemorating Hiroshima Day.
 Their words reminded us of the importance of peace and the devastating impact of war.
 I had a substitution class during the 2nd period in 8D, where I taught Pressure and Surface Area from the unit Pressure.
 At 11:30 AM, the school gathered for a March Past rehearsal in preparation for Sports Day.
 Students from NCC, JRC, and the three house teams—Yellow, Pink, and Red—participated with enthusiasm.
 At 12:15 PM, we performed our noon meal duty.
 In the 5th period, I took another substitution class in 8B, teaching Chemical Formula of Elements from Elements and Compounds.
 From 2:30 PM onwards, PTA meetings were conducted in all classes following the mid-term exam.
 The day ended with the national anthem at 3:45 PM.

-The eighteenth day started with the morning assembly at 9:20 AM, followed by my 4th-period class in 8B, where I taught Chemical Formula of Compounds from the unit Elements and Compounds.
-At 12:15 PM, we took part in the noon meal serving duty.
-The much-awaited Sports Day began at 1:00 PM with a colourful March Past led by NCC, Guides, JRC, and house teams—Yellow, Red, and Pink.
+The eighteenth day of our first phase teaching practice began with the usual routine.
+We reached the school by 9:00 AM and attended the morning assembly.
+During the 4th period, I taught Chemical Formula of Compounds in class 8B using an innovative model, which made the lesson more interesting for the students.
+At 12:15 PM, we performed our noon meal duty.
+In the afternoon, the Sports Day program began with a colourful March Past by NCC, Guides, JRC, and house teams.
 The event was inaugurated by Dr. Maneesh Rasheed, HOD of Physical Education at TKM College of Engineering.
-The first event, the 100-metre race, set an energetic tone for the afternoon.
-We assisted in coordinating events, arranging students, recording results, and preparing certificates.
-The day concluded at 3:45 PM with the national anthem.
+We helped in organizing events, arranging students, and preparing certificates.
+The day ended with the national anthem at 3:45 PM, after which we signed the register and returned home.

 The nineteenth day began with our usual arrival and the morning assembly at 9:20 AM.
 The Sports Meet continued with exciting events, including the 200-metre race, medicine ball throw, shot put, discus throw, and standing long jump.
 At 12:15 PM, we performed our noon meal serving duty.
 After lunch, events resumed with the 800-metre walking race, long jump, and the thrilling 4×100 metre relay.
 The teachers also participated in friendly competitions such as the 100-metre race and shot put, which brought lots of laughter and camaraderie.
 At 3:30 PM, the prize distribution ceremony was held.
 The Pink team proudly emerged as both the March Past winners and the overall champions of the meet.
 Throughout the day, we continued assisting with duties, from organising participants to preparing certificates.
 The celebrations ended with the national anthem at 3:45 PM.